-The School Curriculum and Standards Authority (SCSA) develop and accredits courses in Year 11 and 12.
+The School Curriculum and Standards Authority (SCSA) develops and accredits courses in Year 11 and 12.
 SCSA will also provide Certification of student achievement in the form of the Western Australian Certificate of Education (WACE) and the Western Australian Statement of Student Achievement (WASSA).

-At Churchlands Senior High School, students will select six subjects in Year 11 choosing from a range of ATAR, General and VET subjects as well as Workplace Learning.
-Further information on each subject will be indicated in each subject descriptor within this Year 11 Subject Selection Book.
+At Churchlands Senior High School, students will select six courses in Year 11 choosing from a range of ATAR, General and VET courses as well as Workplace Learning.
+Further information on each course will be indicated in each course descriptor within this Year 11 Course Selection Book.